Louisy Joseph: Solo career

 In 2006, as the popularity of L5 diminished, the band announced Lydy's departure.
-Louisy Joseph started preparing for a debut solo album after a friend advised her to contact Pascal Obispo who agreed to produce her album at his Atlético Music studios, and arranged for a contract with Warner Music France with contributions by John Mamann and Olivier Reine in a soul, reggae and acoustic style far away from the pop style of L5.
+Louisy-Joseph started preparing for a debut solo album after a friend advised her to contact Pascal Obispo who agreed to produce her album at his Atlético Music studios, and arranged for a contract with Warner Music France with contributions by John Mamann and Olivier Reine in a soul, reggae and acoustic style far away from the pop style of L5.
 She also chose to adopt the name Louisy Joseph rather than her full name Lydy Louisy-Joseph, effectively distancing herself from "Lydy of L5" days.

-Her debut solo album La saison des amours was released on 14 April 2008, the day she turned 30.
+Louisy-Joseph's debut solo album La saison des amours was released on 14 April 2008, the day she turned 30.
 Her debut solo single "Assis par terre", written by Lionel Florence, was released on 26 May 2008 and hit Top 3 followed by a concert at the Zénith de Nantes, on the occasion of the NRJ Music Tour.
 In 2008, she was an opening act for Christophe Maé and performed a solo concert with William Baldé at Élysée Montmartre, on 23 June 2008.
 Her follow-up single, "Mes insomnies" referred to her suffering from insomnia.
 That was followed by "Imagine de John Lennon" which was a reggae tribute to the artist John Lennon.
 In September 2008, her album was certified silver.
-In 2009 she organized a long French tour visiting many smaller venues.
+In 2009, she organized a long French tour visiting many smaller venues.

-Her second album Ma radio was released on 9 July 2012 with "Chante" being her first single from the album with a music video shot in the deserts of California.
+Louisy-Joseph's second album Ma radio was released on 9 July 2012 with "Chante" being her first single from the album with a music video shot in the deserts of California.

-In late 2014 she became a contestant on the fifth season of TF1's Danse avec les stars.
+In late 2014, Louisy-Joseph became a contestant on the fifth season of TF1's Danse avec les stars.

-Her third album "Music" was released on 18 December 2015.
+Louisy-Joseph's third album Music was released on 18 December 2015.

-Personal life

-She is born to parents of Martinique origin and has two sisters, Peggy, her senior and Kelly her junior, and a brother Weedy.